rodm/gradle-teamcity-plugin/README.md

 descriptor can be specified as a path to a file or by a configuration block within the build script.

 * `version` : The version of the TeamCity API to build against.
 Defaults to '9.0'.
+* `type` : The project type defines the project as an agent side plugin or a server side plugin, values are 'agent-plugin' and 'server-plugin'.
+Default is 'server-plugin'.
 * `descriptor` : The plugin descriptor, the descriptor can be defined within the build script or reference an external file.
+ The type property affects the type of descriptor generated.
 * `homeDir` : The path to a TeamCity install.
 * `dataDir` : The path to the TeamCity Data directory.
 * `javaHome` : The path to the version of Java used to run the server and build agent.